-PED 200 FOUNDATIONS OF PHYSICAL EDUCATION
+FOUNDATIONS OF PHYSICAL EDUCATION PED 200

-In this course, the history, philosophy, and objectives of health, physical education, and recreation are studied with emphasis on the physiological, sociological, and psychological values of physical education.
+3 credits In this course, the history, philosophy, and objectives of health, physical education, and recreation are studied with emphasis on the physiological, sociological, and psychological values of physical education.
 It is required of all physical education majors.

-PED 216 SPORTS OFFICIATING
+SPORTS OFFICIATING PED 216